Newsletter Subscribe

 Portsea Hotel

-The Cousins Beach era isn’t over just because the finale is near.
-We’re still craving sun-bleached afternoons, golden-hour dinners, and nights that beg for a Taylor Swift soundtrack.
-Melbourne may be half a world away from North Carolina.
-Still, it’s serving plenty of The Summer I Turned Pretty energy — seaside terraces, string-lit courtyard feasts, and beach bars where time slows and everything feels cinematic.
-These are the spots to channel your inner Belly, Conrad, or Jeremiah… without leaving town.
+The Cousins Beach era may have wrapped on screen, but the mood is far from over.
+With a film now on the horizon, we’re still craving sun-bleached afternoons, golden-hour dinners and nights that demand a Taylor Swift soundtrack.
+Melbourne might be half a world away from North Carolina, yet it serves plenty of The Summer I Turned Pretty energy — seaside terraces, string-lit courtyard feasts and beach bars where time slows and everything feels cinematic.
+These are the places to channel your inner Belly, Conrad or Jeremiah… no plane ticket required.

 Melbourne